 After Louis failed to grasp either the importance or the fundamentals of toilet training last time around, I was in no hurry to attempt it with him again – even though changing his frequent dirty diapers is possibly one of the grossest things I’ve ever had to do.

-His parents kept dropping sort of wishy-washy hints, but I wasn’t biting.
+His parents kept dropping hints, but I wasn’t biting.
 I figured with me closing from December 22nd – January 2nd that they had a good long stretch there where they could tackle it, if they wanted to.

 My contract does say that I will help with toilet learning.
-Nowhere does it say that I will keep beating my skull against a wall to take on what really ought to be the parents’ responsibility.
+Nowhere does it say that I will keep beating my skull against a wall to take on the full responsibility.

 And so here we are, day one, of the second week-long attempt to convince Louis that the bathroom is not a scary place to be avoided at all costs.

 It’s one hour until pickup time and I am provisionally encouraged.